erik18xk/chat-client-challenge/README.md

 ## Login Page

-I've created the branch [feature/login]() in this branch I'll focus on the design of the page and the logic behind the login.
+I've created the branch [feature/login-user](https://github.com/erik18xk/chat-client-challenge/commit/62e017003807c2ee3da16f8af16f667d774e32ed)
+I'll use the provided /profile endpoint for check if the user has been authenticated before.
+This means that until the sessionId is valid the user is authenticated.